Skip to content →

 Some locals had given us a tip that we should hunt an ibex because eating their flesh helps with altitude sickness.
 I’m not sure about this theory and we didn’t get the chance to test it because we were unable to catch one with our bare hands!

 Chogolisa may not be the toughest climb technically but we were very proud when we finally stood on top.
 We were only the seventh party to reach the summit and the first one since 1986 (editor’s note, 2022: According to the chronicle in Andy Fenshawe’s book Coming Through – Expeditions to Chogolisa and Menlungtse, since 1987.
-David and Peter were the 24th and 25th climber, and indeed the seventh party, to reach Chogolisa’s true summit.
+David and Peter were the 24th and 25th climbers, and indeed the seventh party, to reach Chogolisa’s true summit.
 It has not had any more visitors since their ascent in 2012).

 xx